News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 According to the UK Independent Cinema Office 2022-23 Report: "a long-standing cinema-industry unfounded rumour has it that subtitles restrict audiences.
 But in 2022, even in the context of reduced audiences for cinemas overall, there were a higher than usual number of subtitled films that surpassed £1 million at the UK box office.
 All were primarily aimed at younger audiences (broadly, 15–30).
 This indicates that younger audiences don’t see subtitles as a barrier to enjoying a film"

-In Feb 2023, YouGov asked 3600+ UK adults: "When watching TV shows or movies in your native language, do you generally prefer to have the subtitles on or off?"
-More than 60% of 18-24 year olds said that they prefer to have subtitles ON.
+A recent YouGov report asked 3600+ UK adults: "When watching TV shows or movies in your native language, do you generally prefer to have the subtitles [captions] on or off?"
+More than 60% of 18-24 year olds said that they prefer to have them ON.

-In Jan 2023, the BBC 'Newsround' TV/web show sent Dan, a 13-year-old deaf film fan, to report on cinema access.
+In 2023 the BBC 'Newsround' TV/web show sent Dan, a 13-year-old deaf film fan, to report on cinema access.
 He investigated the superhero film 'Black Adam'.
-Of the three big cinemas in Cardiff, Vue had 30 screenings Mon to Thurs.
-Only one had subtitles.
-Of Cineworld's 64 screenings two were subtitled.
-Odeon had 76 screenings, with two subtitled screenings - neither of which were at the weekend.
+Of the three big cinemas in Cardiff, Vue had 30 screenings, 1 was subtitled.
+Of Cineworld's 64 screenings, two were subtitled.
+Odeon had 76 screenings, two were subtitled (neither of which were at the weekend).
 BBC video report HERE

-The Dec 2022 release 'Avatar: The Way of Water' had more than 1,000 subtitled screenings across 400 UK cinemas during its first week of release.
+2022 release 'Avatar: The Way of Water' had more than 1,000 subtitled screenings across 400 UK cinemas during its first week of release.
 46 different cinema companies provided screenings.
-However, 42% were inconvenient mid-week, pre-6pm screenings and only four were provided over the Fri/Sat evenings, which is less than half a percent of all captioned screenings.
+However, only four were provided over the Fri/Sat evenings, which is less than half a percent of all captioned screenings.

 CODA, the 2022 Oscars Best Picture winner, was about a deaf family.
 Many deaf people would have liked to have seen it at a cinema.
 The film was very accessible to deaf people - ALL screenings were captioned.
 But more than 90% of UK cinemas, including major chains such as Odeon, Vue, and Cineworld, did NOT show the film, denying film fans with hearing loss the opportunity to see it.
 Among the cinemas that did show the film, many only provided inconvenient and unsociable daytime screenings.

-In its opening week, the 2020 alien thriller A Quiet Place 2 had 365 captioned screenings in 277 cinemas.
+2020 alien thriller A Quiet Place was of particular interest to film fans with hearing loss, as it featured a deaf girl in the lead role.
+In its opening week, it had 365 captioned screenings in 277 cinemas.
 23 different cinema companies screened it.
-The film was of particular interest to film fans with hearing loss, as it featured a deaf girl in the lead role.
 Approximately one third of UK cinemas showed the film with captions in the opening week, but most of them only provided one screening - one opportunity for a person with hearing loss to enjoy the film.
 About half of the captioned screenings were before 6pm, when many people who have jobs or go to school are unable to attend.
 There were only THREE captioned screenings on Friday or Saturday evenings, which are the most popular times for going to the cinema.
 That's less than 1% of the total number of captioned screenings.

 In 2021, the film Eternals was of particular interest to many deaf people because it featured the first deaf superhero.
 In its first week, only about half of the 572 UK cinemas that showed the film provided captioned screenings.
 Those that did offer captioned screenings provided only one or two showings.
 Around were inconvenient daytime screenings when many people have work or education commitments.
 There were NO captioned screenings on Friday or Saturday evenings, which are the most popular and sociable times for going to the cinema.
 (News article HERE).

-Below is a report with 84,000 views on captioned/subtitled cinema from Jessica Kellgren-Fozard, a popular deaf YouTube blogger from Brighton with almost a million followers.
+Below is a report with 84,000 views on captioned/subtitled cinema from Jessica Kellgren-Fozard, a popular deaf YouTube blogger from Brighton with more than a million followers.

 Guardian News report on subtitled/captioned cinema HERE